 The LFD list is a consolidated list of all LFDs distributed to communities for a specific FIRM or DFIRM effective date.
 The LFD list is prepared biweekly on predetermined LFD dates, 6 months prior to the FIRM/DFIRM effective date.

 The available LFD lists are listed below by year.
 For the LFD you are interested in, click the year the LFD became effective to view the appropriate FEMA Library record, which is organized by FIRM/DFIRM effective date.
-You can also view an interactive map of the United States and locate a community's LFD information.

 What Does the Information Mean?